Sheepolution/how-to-love/book/chapter13.md

 But if we move it too far down, there won't be collision anymore.
 How far can Red move down, and still collide with Blue?
 As long as **Red's top side** is further to the **top** than **Blue's bottom side**.

-Now we got 4 conditions.
-Are all 4 conditions true for these 3 examples?
+Now we got four conditions.
+Are all four conditions true for these three examples?

 ![](/images/book/13/rectangles3.png)